BayLibre/android_kernel_common/Documentation/arm64/booting.rst

   System caches which do not respect architected cache maintenance by VA operations (not recommended) must be configured and disabled.

+  For CPUs with the Memory Tagging Extension feature (FEAT_MTE2), the address range corresponding to the entire memory accessible to the kernel must have the Allocation Tags cleaned to PoC.

 - Architected timers

   CNTFRQ must be programmed with the timer frequency and CNTVOFF must